bregman-arie/devops-exercises/README.md

 1. App Repository - store them in the same repository of the application they are building or testing
 2. Central Repository - store all organization's/project's CI/CD pipelines in one separate repository
+2. CI repo for every app repo - you separate CI related code from app code but you don't put everything in one place
 </b></details>

 <details>